hasanenv/hasanenv/README.md

 ## 💡 About Me

-I’m a DevOps Engineer passionate about building practical skills in Linux, cloud, and automation, while breaking into tech with no previous background.
+I’m a DevOps Engineer focused on mastering Linux, cloud infrastructure, and automation by implementing projects that demonstrate scalable, secure, and maintainable solutions.

-Right now I’m focused on:
+**Right now I’m focused on:**

-- AWS automation and auditing
+- Gaining hands-on experience with AWS core services (EC2, S3, Lambda, VPC, IAM, RDS, EKS)
-- Containerisation with Docker
+- Building and managing containerised applications using Docker
-- Bash scripting for real-world DevOps workflows
+- Writing Bash scripts to automate real-world DevOps and cloud workflows
-- CI/CD pipelines and automation
+- Learning and implementing CI/CD pipelines for deployment and infrastructure automation

 ## 🔧 Tech stack